lab10-coop/vallet-android/README.md

 # Vallet

-Client app for Vallet platform
+Client and Admin app for Vallet platform

 # Dev setup